jennego/dressage/README.md

 - fix sql security issues - look into active record queries
 - seed first level 2015
 - click on row? (javascript)
+- home page - search only until search or show all or show all current

 To do